 The GoPro Hero 8 Black and GoPro Max are a testament to the fact GoPro isn’t resting on its laurels – and particularly now that its faces fierce competition from DJI and its Osmo Action in the race to offer the best action camera.

 • Update: The GoPro Hero9 Black is out now, but the Hero8 is still on sale and could still be the best choice, depending on what you need and how much you want to pay.
 Read our GoPro Hero8 vs Hero9 comparison to find out what the differences are.

-While the Max reimagines what a 360-degree camera is and does, the Hero8 Black rethinks the traditional Hero line’s design, adding folding feet for easy, housing-free mounting.
+While the Max reimagines what a 360-degree camera is and does, the Hero 8 Black (or Hero8 Black, as GoPro like to write it) rethinks the traditional Hero line’s design, adding folding feet for easy, housing-free mounting.
 It also serves up four focal lengths, despite the fact it only packs one optical field of view, and introduces a range of video enhancements, including the smoothest action camera footage we’ve ever seen.
 It is, in short, the best GoPro we have seen to date.